Skip to main content

 Find the possible values of x representing time.

-The sum of a number and its square is \(42\text{.}\) Form a quadratic equation and solve it to find the number.
+\(42\text{.}\) Form a quadratic equation and solve it to find the number.

 Solve the quadratic equation: